Department of Health

 Vaccination for pregnant women

-The maternal RSV vaccine (Abrysvo®) is free under the National Immunisation Program (NIP)External Link for women at 28–36 weeks pregnancy to protect their baby.
+The maternal RSV vaccine (Abrysvo®) is available year-round under the National Immunisation Program (NIP)External Link

 Infant immunisation